akiratechhq/review-hopprotocol-contracts-2021-04/Readme.md

 During the first week, we started by viewing the kick-off call and getting more familiar with the architecture and the overall setup.

-In the second day of the audit, we updated the commit hash to include a Merkle tree update.
+On the second day of the audit, we updated the commit hash to include a Merkle tree update.
 The `MerkleUtils` library was swapped out with the one Optimism is using.
 The scope was increased to include a few other contracts that are part of the system and extend the original scope included contracts.

 During the 3rd day, after getting more familiar with the code and the overall architecture, we proceeded to read the whitepaper and the rest of the documentation.
 Our goal was to understand all the key terms and components to make sure the definitions are completely understood in the context of the system.